bagustris/SER_ICSigSys2019/README.md

 Besides notebook, .py python files are provided.

 #### Requirement
-The python used is version 3.6 with latest modules for each packages.
+The python used is version 3.6 with latest modules for each packages (at the time of writing (July 2019)).